niklasnson/TEN10-2017/TDDD12/kapitel1.md

 *Definition:* Relational schema is in 1NF if it does not allow for non-atomic values

+First normal form (1NF) is a property of a relation in a relational database.
+A relation is in first normal form if and only if the domain of each attribute contains only atomic (indivisible) values, and the value of each attribute contains only a single value from that domain.

+*First normal form enforces these criteria:*

+  * Eliminate repeating groups in individual tables.
+  * Create a separate table for each set of related data.
+  * Identify each set of related data with a primary key

 ``` sql
 [id, name, livesin]
 {1 , petterson, {stockholm, linköping}}